“Here, there are beautiful fields of olive trees with silver-gray leaves, similar to nodding willows. I shall never tire of the blue sky.”

 In Sorrento and its peninsula, the cultivation of olives dates back to ancient times.
 Olive trees have been cultivated here since Greek times (Magna Grecia).

-Sorrento has a favorable Mediterranean climate; the layers of volcanic rock, the mineral-rich soil, and the terraced hills that rise above the town are suitable for cultivating olive trees.
+Sorrento has a favorable Mediterranean climate; the layers of volcanic rock, the mineral-rich soil, and the terraced hills that rise above the town suit the cultivation of olive trees.
 On these terraced hills, a particular variety of olive is born, from which the “liquid gold” is an extra virgin olive oil of Penisola Sorrentina D.O.P (Penisola Sorrentina DOP).
-This olive oil, typical of the area, is obtained by pressing 65% Minuccola or Ogliarola kind olives mixed with 35% Rotondella, Frantoio, and Leccio kind olives.
+This olive oil, typical of the area, is obtained by pressing 65% Minuccola or Ogliarola olives mixed with 35% Rotondella, Frantoio, and Leccio olives.

 The olives